Inklingo

 nounA2general

-Use 'beneficio' to refer to a positive outcome or gain, often something received or resulting from an action.
+Use 'beneficio' to refer to a positive result or gain, often related to health, well-being, or a positive outcome of an action.

 A happy child sitting under a large, flourishing, fruit-bearing tree in a sunny green field, symbolizing a general positive advantage.